willemdupreez/node-deb/README.md

 ### Options

-This section incldues addtional details about the more advanced functionality of `node-deb`
+This section includes additonal details about the more advanced functionality of `node-deb`

 #### `--install-strategy`